NewsLocal NewsHamilton CountyBlue Ash

 Posted

-TEL AVIV — A Blue Ash family is caught in the crossfire of escalating tensions between Israel and Iran after landing in Israel just hours before missile strikes began.
+TEL AVIV — A Blue Ash family is back at home after they were caught in the crossfire of escalating tensions between Israel and Iran when they landed in Israel just hours before missile strikes began.

-Shiri Ayalon and her son Reuben Grote, who recently graduated from Sycamore High School, are now stranded in Israel with their family as they navigate a complex journey home amid ongoing conflict.
+Shiri Ayalon and her son Reuben Grote, who recently graduated from Sycamore High School, navigated a complex journey home amid ongoing conflict.

 "I was born and raised in Israel.
-My family still lives here," said Ayalon.
+My family still lives here," Ayalon told us when the two were still in Israel.
 "We figured we'll just stop here, it's just maybe an hour flight from Rome.
 So we flew out here last Thursday, landed early afternoon, just less than 12 hours before the Israeli strikes in Iran started."

 The mother and son had been traveling in Italy for a couple of weeks to celebrate Reuben's graduation before heading to a suburb of Tel Aviv to visit family.